Name variations: Gisy, Gideon, Guideon, Guy.

 Gisy, Lycee Janson De Sailly, Paris.
 1934

-Gisi died at the age of 17 on July 16, 1934, in an avalanche in Houches, Haute Savoie (France).
+Gisi died at the age of 17 on July 16, 1934, in while mountaineering in Houches, Haute Savoie (France).

-Gisi went on a trip to the French Alps with some friends, but while on the train had a dispute with his friends and decided to go on by himself.
-He then disappeared and was never seen again.
+Gisi went on a trip to the French Alps with friends, but had a dispute with his friends on the train and decided to go on his own.
+He disappeared and was never seen again.
+It is believed that he fell in a crevasse.

-His father went down to the mountain with a search dog desperately looking for his son, in vain.
+His father Moritz came down from Paris and looked for him in the mountain with a search dog, but in vain.

 In 1937, Gisi's mother Ronya set up a scholarship in memory of her son to send a young pioneer from Palestine on a ten day skiing trip to Lebanon.
 The recipient, Karl Welisch from Kibbutz Ein Gev, sent her a letter in the spring of 1938 to thank her and describe his trip.
 He mentions that he hopes the recipient of next year's scholarship will enjoy it as much as he did, but there is no information whether this scholarship existed for more than a year.